 I was reading the weekend newspaper when I came across a story about a prolific writer who had started a petition.
-Tens of thousands of people had already signed even though the petition had only started the day before.
+Tens of thousands of people had already signed, even though the petition had only started the day before.
 The petition was titled: ‘Petition to convince Ashleigh Young that she is not a peacock.’
-The wording was something like: ‘We are sick and tired of Ashleigh Young pretending that she is a peacock.
+The wording was: ‘We are sick and tired of Ashleigh Young pretending that she is a peacock.
 The fact is, she is not even a bird.
 She is a homo sapiens.
 We have evidence.
 She has been allowed to get away with this for too long.’
 As I read the article, I felt a terrible, sickening feeling of guilt, and I knew that finally I had been found out, but I also felt a keen loss, somehow, knowing that I couldn’t behave like a peacock or any kind of bird anymore.

 This entry was posted in Uncategorized and tagged dreams, peacocks.
 Bookmark the permalink.